 This Volunteer Board requires that members either live or work in the city limits of Grand Junction.

-This Volunteer Board requires that members are city residents.
+This Volunteer Board requires that members are Mesa County residents.

 Are you knowledgeable in the area of real estate?

 Members of this Volunteer Board must be knowledgeable in the area of real estate for appointment.

 Do you foresee any conflicts with the day/time of the regularly scheduled meetings or with the services required of the board for which you are applying?

 Upload Cover Letter